srcspider/nightdragon/README.md

 To get everything up and running requires a 3 step process.

  1. setting up the project files
- 2. setting up the private files
+ 2. setting up the key files
  3. setting up the public files

 From here on we will consider your https or git protocol repository url as